cfpb/hmda-explorer/README.md

 1. `grunt`
 1. Open `localhost:8000` in a browser.

 Only edit files in `src`.
-When anything is changed, Grunt will lint, test, compile and build everything. [grunt-cfpb-internal](https://github.com/cfpb/grunt-cfpb-internal) generates this README.
+When anything is changed, Grunt will lint, test, compile and build everything.
+Refresh `localhost:8000` to see your changes.

 In lieu of a formal styleguide, take care to maintain the existing coding style.

+## Tagging releases for deployment.

+To deploy code to production, you need to tag it and push the tag up to GitHub.
+The easiest way to do this is with [grunt-cfpb-internal](https://github.com/cfpb/grunt-cfpb-internal).
+Here's the process:

+1. Make sure the code is good-to-go.
+Tags can't be edited.
+1. Add a new version to the top of `CHANGELOG` with today's date and a list of changes.
+Use the [semver](http://semver.org/) convention.
+Save and close `CHANGELOG`.
+1. Run `grunt docs`.
+1. Everything is now tagged and ready for production.

+`grunt docs` generates new Docco docs from the source code and kicks off [grunt-cfpb-internal](https://github.com/cfpb/grunt-cfpb-internal) which:

+1. Appends the latest changes to the end of the `README`.
+1. Timestamps the `README`.
+1. Bumps the version number in package.json and bower.json.
+1. Creates an annotated git tag.

 ## Release History

+ * 2015-06-03   [v1.1.2](../../tree/v1.1.2)   Updates CONTRIBUTING docs to include tagging steps.
+Remove deprecated mogotest steps from gruntfile.
- * 2015-05-26   [v1.1.1](../../tree/v1.1.1)   Fixes out-of-sequence CBSAs on homepage charts
+ * 2015-05-26   [v1.1.1](../../tree/v1.1.1)   Fixes out-of-sequence CBSAs on homepage charts.
- * 2014-09-18   [v1.1.0](../../tree/v1.1.0)   Updated charts, maps and copy with 2013 changes Updated Explorer to route to static .zip files where efficient Changed census query location filter to reflect mapping to county Style / copy updates to navigation and footer
+ * 2014-09-18   [v1.1.0](../../tree/v1.1.0)   Updated charts, maps and copy with 2013 changes.
+Updated Explorer to route to static .zip files where efficient.
+Changed census query location filter to reflect mapping to county.
+Style / copy updates to navigation and footer.
- * 2014-09-11   [v1.0.1](../../tree/v1.0.1)   Updated location filters to group state and county properly Added display fixes to axes labels, mobile rendering Updated map layers to load lazily to speed load times
+ * 2014-09-11   [v1.0.1](../../tree/v1.0.1)   Updated location filters to group state and county properly.
+Added display fixes to axes labels, mobile rendering.
+Updated map layers to load lazily to speed load times.
  * 2014-06-13   [v1.0.0](../../tree/v1.0.0)   Add `endpoint` build flag for internal testing.
 Update Learn More content.
  * 2014-04-20   [v0.19.3](../../tree/v0.19.3)   Prep code for open source release.
  * 2014-02-20   [v0.19.2](../../tree/v0.19.2)   Add `bind()` polyfill to homepage to aid automated testing.